 The most common qualifications for entry into an HDR are an Australian bachelor’s degree with honours, or a research master’s degree.
 Other acceptable qualifications include a postgraduate qualification of at least one year of full-time equivalent study with a significant research component, or relevant research experience.

 You may only apply and commence a Higher Degree by Research once you have successfully completed your current degree.
 It is advised to apply only if you are in the last year of study.
 Anytime before this and you are not eligible for a scholarship.

-You will need to contact the Research Students Office with the details of what you have applied for and what you wish to change to.
+You will need to contact Graduate Research with the details of what you have applied for and what you wish to change to.
 You will need to submit a new Research Degree Admission Application form and research proposal to reflect the new area of research that you wish to undertake.

 Yes, you will need to submit a full application and supply information relating to your current candidature.
-This is especially important for domestic candidates as we need to calculate your remaining Research Training Scheme (RTS) entitlement.
+This is especially important for domestic candidates as we need to calculate your remaining Research Training Program (RTP) entitlement

 Students will need to produce a substantial piece of work based on research that represents a significant new contribution to their discipline.

 This work may take the form of a traditional thesis, or a portfolio of published works or a thesis incorporating creative production.

 For a PhD, a thesis is normally 80,000 to 100,000 words in length.
 Professional doctorate and masters by research theses are usually shorter.